PushP0P/iEatWhat-Client/README.md

 # iEatWhat-Client
-A ReactJS UI, client for iEatWhat by Push.IT!
+A ReactJS UI, client for iEatWhat by PushPOP.